noland096/Azure-Cloud-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+For the "BEFORE" metrics, all resources were originally deployed and exposed to the internet.
+The Virtual Machines had both their Network Security Groups and built-in firewalls disabled, and all other resources were deployed with public endpoints visible to the Internet.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my personal workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint.

 ## Attack Maps Before Hardening / Security Controls
 ![before nsg](https://github.com/user-attachments/assets/525c7e78-0aee-4bca-97f4-333b19620540)